 Past medical history should identify known conditions associated with pruritus ani, particularly prior anorectal surgery, hemorrhoids, and diabetes.

-General examination should obtain a sense of overall hygiene and note any signs of anxiety or obsessive-compulsive behavior.
+General examination should be done to obtain a sense of overall hygiene and note any signs of anxiety or obsessive-compulsive behavior.

 Dermatologic examination may reveal scabies burrows in the interdigital webbing or scalp or signs of any other contributing systemic skin disease.